Application Command Filter

 @BService

-class MyApplicationCommandFilter : ApplicationCommandFilter<String> {
+class MyApplicationCommandFilter : ApplicationCommandFilter {

-if (event.guildChannel.idLong != 722891685755093076) {
+if (event.channel!!.idLong != 722891685755093076) {

-return "Can only run commands in <#722891685755093076>"
+event.reply_("Can only run commands in <#722891685755093076>", ephemeral = true).await()

 }